 You are considered a non-attendee in any course modality when you do not physically attend a class session or do not log in and participate in the course content within the first 14 days of the full term for fall and spring (excluding holidays and emergency closings) and within the first seven days of the term for accelerated terms (excluding holidays and emergency closings), as per the federal regulations.
 Non-attendees will be administratively withdrawn from the class(es) and, if applicable, financial aid will be returned to the federal government.

-Students are able to withdraw from a class from the beginning of the second week through the end of the twelfth week of the semester.
+Students are able to withdraw from a class from the beginning of the third week through the end of the twelfth week of the semester.
 After the twelfth week, no withdrawal is permitted.

 *If you completely withdraw from all of your classes prior to completing 60 percent of the semester, the Lakeland Financial Aid Office is required by federal regulations to recalculate federal financial aid eligibility.
 See Return of Title IV Federal Funds.

-Students will be administratively withdrawn from any class in which they are enrolled and have not attended during the first two weeks of the term.
-Students are not permitted to begin attendance in a class after the second week.
+Students will be administratively withdrawn from any class in which they are enrolled and have not attended during the first two weeks of the semester.

 Occasionally the college must cancel a class because of insufficient enrollment.
 Students enrolled in the class will be notified of the cancellation as soon as possible and may replace the cancelled class.